 Canadians share a legacy of coming together during hard times and building a stronger foundation for a vibrant future.
 The 2008 recession dealt a blow to wellbeing.

 As we continue to recover, we believe that same legacy holds the key to our collective recovery and growth.
 From quarterly updates of Canada’s Gross Domestic Product (GDP) we know how our economy is doing, but it doesn't capture how well we are really doing in our lives.

 Are communities in Canada thriving?
 Is the economy growing at the cost of the environment, our health, and education?

 Asking these questions highlights the weakness in relying solely on GDP to measure how our country is faring.
 GDP only tells us about our economic productivity, assuming that all growth is good when in fact, spending on crime or natural disasters contributes to productivity.
 Further, GDP allows no insight into the quality of life of our people, our environment, our democracy, or other aspects of wellbeing that Canadians value.

-Last year we launched the first report of the Canadian Index of Wellbeing.
-With that report we discovered that between 1994 and 2008, Canada showed robust economic growth, but increases in the wellbeing of Canadians were not nearly comparable.
-A year later we are now able to track the significant impact the 2008 recession has had on the quality of life of everyday Canadians, and apply these learnings to the Covid-19 pandemic, to make better policy decisions as we "build back better".
+In 2016 we launched the third national index report of the Canadian Index of Wellbeing (CIW).
+We discovered that between 1994 and 2014, Canada showed robust economic growth, but increases in the wellbeing of Canadians were not nearly comparable.
+We are now able to track the significant impact the 2008 recession has had on the quality of life of everyday Canadians, and apply these learnings to the Covid-19 pandemic, to make better policy decisions as we "build back better".

-As the gap between those at the top and those at the bottom continues to grow in Canada, it is important to recognise that societies with greater inequality are shown to have worse health and wellbeing outcomes.
-The evidence shows negative impacts are not just felt by those at the bottom of the socio-economic ladder, even the wealthiest suffer decreased health and wellbeing in societies that are unbalanced.
+As the gap between Canadians at the top and those at the bottom continues to grow, it is important to recognize that societies with greater inequality are shown to have worse health and wellbeing outcomes.
+The evidence shows negative impacts are felt by those both at the bottom and top of the socioeconomic ladder, meaning everyone suffers decreased wellbeing in unbalanced societies.